renjie-github/renjie-github.github.io/_includes/about/en.md

 > Your time is limited, so don’t waste it living someone else’s life.

-Hi, I'm Roger, a Machine Learning engineer...
+Hi, I'm Roger, a Machine Learning engineer.
+My current work content is about search science.

 ##### [My Area (🚧)]

-ML, RL, Time series...
+RL, Time series, NLP...

 ##### My Share